NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cadence Call.md

 * * *

 You call out a quick cadence, guiding your allies into a more efficient rhythm.

-Each willing ally within your marshal's aura is [[Conditions/Quickened|Quickened]] until the end of their next turn, and they can use the extra action only to Stride.
+Each willing ally in your marshal's aura is [[Conditions/Quickened|Quickened]] until the end of their next turn, and they can use the extra action only to Stride.

-At the end of each ally's turn, if they used the extra action, they then become [[Conditions/Slowed 1|Slowed 1]] until the end of their following turn.
+If an ally uses this extra action, at the end of its turn that ally becomes [[Conditions/Slowed|Slowed 1]] until the end of its following turn.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*